remix-run/remix/docs/discussion/state-management.md

 }
 ```

-In this approach, state must be initialized within an effect.
+In this approach, the state must be initialized within an effect.
 This is crucial to avoid complications during server-side rendering.
 Directly initializing the React state from `localStorage` will cause errors since `window.localStorage` is unavailable during server rendering.
-Furthermore, even if it were accessible, it wouldn't mirror the user's browser local storage.
+Furthermore, even if it were accessible, it wouldn't mirror the user's browser's local storage.

 ```tsx bad lines=[4]
 function Sidebar() {